ethereum/ethereum-org-website/src/content/governance/index.md

 Ethereum Governance is the process by which protocol changes are made.
 It's important to point out that this process isn't related to how people and applications use the protocol - Ethereum is permissionless.
 Anyone from anywhere in the world can participate in on-chain activities.
 There are no rules set for who can or cannot build an application or send a transaction.
 However, there is a process to propose changes to the core protocol, which these applications run on top of.
 Since so many people depend on Ethereum's stability, there is a very high coordination threshold for core changes, including social and technical processes, to ensure any changes to Ethereum are secure and widely supported by the community

-### Off-chain vs On-chain governance {#off-chain-vs-on-chain}
+### On-chain vs Off-chain governance {#on-chain-vs-off-chain}

-Ethereum Governance happens off-chain.
-Off-chain governance means that any protocol change decisions happen through an informal process of social discussion, which, if approved, would be implemented in code.

-The opposite approach, on-chain governance, is when proposed protocol changes are decided by a stakeholder vote, usually by holders of a governance token, which happens on the blockchain.
+Blockchain technology allows for new governance capabilities, known as on-chain governance.
+On-chain governance is when proposed protocol changes are decided by a stakeholder vote, usually by holders of a governance token, and voting happens on the blockchain.
 With on-chain governance, the proposed protocol changes are already written in code and implemented automatically if the stakeholders approve the changes.

+The opposite approach, off-chain governance, is where any protocol change decisions happen through an informal process of social discussion, which, if approved, would be implemented in code.

+**Ethereum governance happens off-chain** with a wide variety of stakeholders involved in the process.

-Whilst at a protocol level, Ethereum uses off-chain governance, many use cases built on top of Ethereum, such as DAOs, use on-chain governance.
+_Whilst at a protocol level Ethereum governance is off-chain, many use cases built on top of Ethereum, such as DAOs, use on-chain governance._

 <ButtonLink to="/dao/">More on DAOs</ButtonLink>